Introduction to the Early College Program

 - Classes offered on an ISU campus

 Students who want to take courses on the ISU campus must be 16-years old and meet all course prerequisites.
+Students are limited to 7 credits a semester of 100- and 200-level courses.
 They must also pay class fees, purchase required textbooks, and possibly a parking permit.
-In order to register for an on-campus or online course the student will need to submit an Early College Program On-Campus Registration Request form at least two-weeks prior to the start of the course.
+In order to register for an on-campus course the student will need to submit an Early College Program On-Campus Registration Request form and meet with an Early College Program advisor at least two-weeks prior to the start of the course.
+Prior to their first time taking an on-campus course, students must complete a new ECP student orientation.
 Please contact the Early College Program Office at 282-6067 for additional information.

 Cost of Attendance